 The Company reviews long-lived assets, which include the Companys intangible assets, for impairment whenever events or changes in business circumstances indicate that the carrying amounts of the assets may not be fully recoverable.
 Future undiscounted cash flows of the underlying assets are compared to the assets carrying values.
 Adjustments to fair value are made if the sum of expected future undiscounted cash flows is less than book value.
 To date, no adjustments for impairment have been made.

 Loss per Share

 Basic net loss per share is computed based on the net loss for the period divided by the weighted average actual shares outstanding during the period.
 Diluted net loss per share is computed based on the net loss for the period divided by the weighted average number of common shares and common equivalent shares outstanding during each period unless the effect of such common equivalent shares would be anti-dilutive.
 Common stock equivalents represent the dilutive effect of the assumed exercise of certain outstanding stock options using the treasury stock method.
-The weighted average number of common shares for the three and nine months ended September 30, 2012 did not include 1,878,400 and 20,000 options and warrants, respectively, because of their anti-dilutive effect.
-The weighted average number of common shares for the three and nine months ended September 30, 2011 did not include 1,578,400 options because of their anti-dilutive effect.
+The weighted average number of common shares for the year ended December 31, 2013 did not include 5,741,400 and 11,974,999 options and warrants, respectively, because of their anti-dilutive effect.
+The weighted average number of common shares for the year ended December 31, 2012 did not include 7,708,400 and 645,000 options and warrants, respectively, because of their anti-dilutive effect.

 Fair Value of Financial Instruments

 The Companys financial instruments consist of cash and cash equivalents, accounts payable, accrued expenses, and notes payable.
 The carrying value of cash and cash equivalents, accounts payable and accrued expenses approximates fair value due to their short-term nature.